U.S. Bancorp: U.S. Bancorp after takeover by Firstar

 In January 2015, chief financial officer Andrew Cecere was promoted to chief operating officer.
 A year later, Cecere was given the additional position of president.

 In January 2017, U.S. Bancorp announced that chairman and CEO Richard Davis was going to hand over his CEO position to president and COO Andrew Cecere in April 2017 while remaining as chairman.
 Davis officially retired from the company in April 2018 and Cecere became chairman, president and CEO.

+In November 2017, the bank performed the United States banking industry's first real-time payment transaction using a system set up by The Clearing House.
+The transaction moved a nominal amount between accounts at BNY Mellon and U.S. Bancorp in three seconds, inaugurating the first new payment clearance and settlement system for the US in over 40 years.

 In February 2018, the bank was charged by the Department of Justice with failing to implement measures preventing illegal activities, including one case of abetting.
 U.S. Bancorp agreed to pay $613 million in fines and implement measures to improve the monitoring of its customer transactions.
-In September 2018, $505 million was distributed to customers of an illegal payday loan business whose suspicious activities US Bancorp had failed to report.
+In September 2018, $505 million was distributed to customers of an illegal payday loan business, AMG Services, whose suspicious activities US Bancorp had failed to report.